-In partnership with Neighborly and through support from the Rockefeller Foundation, we are helping two more US cities issue Environmental Impact Bonds
+In partnership with Neighborly and with support from the Rockefeller Foundation, we are helping two more US cities issue Environmental Impact Bonds through the EIB Challenge

 Building off of our DC Water deal, we are looking for two municipalities to issue the next Environmental Impact Bonds (EIBs).
 Through our partnership with Neighborly, a firm that is modernizing public finance through its online broker-dealer, these will be the first EIBs to be publicly placed.
-If you are a representative of a city agency, utility, water authority, or sewer authority, we want to work with you, and encourage you to read through our materials and respond to our Request for Proposals below (submissions are due by September 15, 2017).
+If you are a representative of a city agency, utility, water authority, or sewer authority, we want to work with you, and encourage you to read through our materials and respond to our Request for Proposals below.

 What is an Environmental Impact Bond?